 Installing two surge protectors per PoE device is the best approach.
 It is crucial that there be one surge protector just before the end-point PoE device and another just before the nearest PoE switch, which is what sends power to the Ethernet cable.

 DITEK has multiple SPD designs available to match nearly any application.
 Be sure to consider weather conditions when developing a surge protection strategy.
 SPDs need to not only withstand potential electrical surges, but also hold up against the elements, including rain, dust, snow, ice, and humidity.

 Regardless of where an electrical surge originates, SPDs are an extremely affordable way to isolate electrical surges and prevent them from reaching PoE devices or switches.

 DITEK designs and manufactures SPDs that perform at the highest levels.
 Providing cost-effective solutions for protecting valuable PoE-enabled equipment.
-For more details about developing a surge protection plan, contact us at www.diteksurgeprotection.com.
+Contact us for more details about developing a surge protection plan.